-Lars von Trier (Danish: [ˈlɑːs fʌn ˈtʁiːˀɐ]; born Lars Trier; 30 April 1956) [ 2 ] is a Danish film director and screenwriter.
+Lars von Trier (Danish: [ˈlɑːs fʌn ˈtʁiːˀɐ]; born Lars Trier; 30 April 1956) is a Danish film director and screenwriter.
 He is closely associated with the Dogme 95 collective – an avant-garde filmmaking movement – although his own films have taken a variety of approaches.
 His work has frequently divided critical opinion.
 Lars von Trier

-Roman Polanski Roman Polanski (born Rajmund Roman Thierry Polański; 18 August 1933) is a Polish -French film director, producer, writer, and actor.
+Roman Polanski Roman Polanski (born Rajmund Roman Thierry Polański; 18 August 1933) is a Polish and, since 1976, naturalized-French film director, producer, writer, and actor.

-David Keith Lynch (born January 20, 1946) is an American filmmaker , television director, visual artist, musician and occasional actor.
+David Lynch David Keith Lynch (born January 20, 1946) is an American film director, television director, visual artist, musician and occasional actor.
 Known for his surrealist films, he has developed his own unique cinematic style, which has been dubbed "Lynchian", a style characterized by its dream imagery and meticulous sound design.
-The surreal, and in many cases, violent, elements contained within his films have been known to "disturb, offend or mystify" audiences. [ 2 ]
+The surreal, and in many cases, violent, elements contained within his films have been known to "disturb, offend or mystify" audiences.

-Stanley Kubrick Stanley Kubrick (/ˈkuːbrɪk/; July 26, 1928 – March 7, 1999) was an American film director, screenwriter, producer, cinematographer and editor who did most of his work as an expatriate in the United Kingdom.
-He is regarded as one of the greatest filmmakers of all time.
-His films, typically adaptations of novels or short stories, are noted for their "dazzling" [ 1 ] and unique cinematography, attention to details to achieve realism and an inspired use of music scores.
+Stanley Kubrick Stanley Kubrick (/ˈkuːbrɪk/; July 26, 1928 – March 7, 1999) was an American film director, screenwriter, producer, cinematographer, and editor who did most of his work as an expatriate in the United Kingdom.
+He is regarded by many as one of the greatest filmmakers of all time.
+His films, typically adaptations of novels or short stories, are noted for their "dazzling" and unique cinematography, attention to detail in the service of realism, and the evocative use of music.

 Sir Alfred Joseph Hitchcock, KBE (13 August 1899 – 29 April 1980) was an English film director and producer.
 He pioneered many techniques in the suspense and psychological thriller genres.
 Alfred Hitchcock